glezdiazh/MINODES/README.md

 # MINODES
 MINODES: MARCH-INSIDE for Network Nodes

-MINODES: MARCH-INSIDE for Networks Nodes is a software developed by H. González-Díaz (algorithm and software design, and author of papers, https://github.com/glezdiazh) and C.R.
-Muteanu (algorithm and software design, software programing, and author of papers, https://github.com/muntisa/).
+MINODES: MARCH-INSIDE for Networks Nodes is a software developed by C.R.
+Muteanu (algorithm and software design, software programing, and author of papers, https://github.com/muntisa/), H. González-Díaz (algorithm and software design, and author of papers, https://github.com/glezdiazh), and A. Duardo-Sánches (assistance with intellectual proprty issues and co-author of papers for social and legal networks analysis, https://github.com/aliuskaduardo)

 Algorithm origin: